mrbullwinkle/availability-minion/availability-minion/instructions.md

 If you don't want to look at the code in Visual Studio and you just want to try out the basic functionality running as a windows service do the following:
 1. Go to `availability-minion\bin\Release\netcoreapp3.0\`
 2. If not currently present add a config.txt file to this directory following the same instructions from the Visual Studio section above except place the files in the same directory as the availability-minion.exe.
+Like the instructions above the instrumentation key must now be set in the appsettings.json file.
 3. Open an administrative command prompt.
 4. Run `sc create <new_service_name> binPath "path-to-availability-minion\availability-minion.exe"`